 Due to the unpredictable nature of sailing schedules in the shipping industry, crew change logistics is a complicated matter.
 This complexity increases if the application of a Schengen visa is part of the process.
 This is because the application for a Schengen visa must occur at the embassy of the Schengen Member State where the crew change will take place – while the country and port of call are sometimes only known at short notice.

-The vast majority of vessels in the Dutch shipping industry sail according to irregular schedules that are usually determined per voyage – the so-called tramp trade.
+The vast majority of vessels in the Dutch shipping industry sail according to irregular schedules that are usually determined by the cargoes per voyage – the so-called tramp trade.

 Tramp trade can be truly global in nature, with voyages taking up to a number of weeks in duration.
-Short trips, last minute changes in the sailing schedule and stopovers however, occur on a regular basis.
+However, short trips, last minute changes in the sailing schedule and last minute (un)loading stops occur on a regular basis.
 This is so-called ‘deep sea shipping’, where crew changes can often, but not always, be planned for a maximum period of a few weeks.

-The second part of the Dutch tramp trade involves a sailing area that is generally limited to European waters.
+The other part of the Dutch tramp trade involves a sailing area that is generally limited to European waters.
 This is ‘short sea shipping’.
-Voyages tend to be short; most commonly with an average duration of less than a week and last minute sailing schedules.
-In short sea shipping operations, the next port of call is often only known (or it can change) at the last moment.
-Crew changes are planned well in advance, but in many cases the port where a crew change will take place is only known at the last moment; sometimes only a few days in advance.
+Voyages tend to be short; most commonly with an average duration of less than a week and last minute sailing schedules are common.
+In short sea shipping operations, the next (or second from next) port of call is often only known at short notice, or it can change at the last minute.
+Crew changes are naturally planned well in advance, but in many cases the port where a crew change will take place is only known at the last moment; sometimes only a few days in advance.